tlrobinson/cappuccino-experiments/README.md

 Experiments
 -----------

-* Inline: executes inline script tags which have their type set to "text/objective-j"
+* Inline: executes inline script tags which have their type set to "text/objective-j".

 * FunctionForwarder: allows any JavaScript Function to be used as a target/observer/etc. Forwards all messages to itself.

+* JSKit: pure-JavaScript bindings to Objective-J runtime.